“To change the world, you have to change the menu first”

 Who can apply?

 Businesses that support the philosophy of Good, Clean and Fair food that are based in the area between Caloundra and Tin Can Bay and out to the Mary Valley (loosely).
-Nominations can come from growers, restaurants, cafes, food artisans, retail outlets.
-Successful applicants must complete the Snail of Approval Recognition form: Snail of Approval Recognition Membership
+Nominations can come from farmers, growers, restaurants, cafes, chefs/cooks, food artisans, and retail outlets.
+Businesses must register and pay to become members of Slow Food Noosa: Slow Food Noosa Business Membership

 What does it cost?